twbrodarick/Advanced-Solidity/README.md

 3. Save contract address for use later
   * In my testrun, the contract address was __________

-Exhibit 1.
+## Exhibit 1.
 PupperCoin contract confirmation (kovan.etherscan.io)
-[1]

-4. Compile Crowdsale.sol in Remix
+4. Compile *Crowdsale.sol* in Remix

 5. Paste PupperCoin contract address (see step 3) into At Address Field and add it

-6.
+6. Select #### PupperCoinSaleDeployer contract and enter the following fields:
+  NAME:  puppercoin
+  SYMBOL: PPC
+  WALLET:
+  GOAL: 100
+  * Wallet is ????
+   * Goal amount is the contract owner's choice